- Classical Cleveland -

 Marske Centre (popularly known as Marske Leisure Centre) is a modern, purpose-built community centre with a large concert room, smaller meeting rooms, a sports hall, a licensed bar and coffee bar.
 There is a stair-lift to the concert room on the first floor to assist guests with impaired mobility.

 Parking There is ample free parking on the car park we share with the Co-op supermarket.
-Parking is limited to 2 hours which easily covers the one hour concerts.
-You are welcome to stay longer, there is no charge but it is important to register your car reg. no. at the customer service desk inside the store.
+New regulations are expected shortly, limiting Parking to 2 hours which easily covers the one hour concerts.
+You are welcome to stay longer, there is no charge but when the new controls are introduced it will be important to enter your car reg. no. at the customer service desk inside the store.
 Failure to do so may lead to a penalty charge.

 Classical Cleveland is pleased to work alongside Marske Leisure Centre and to present this exciting new series of concerts.